-Following the methodology described in Section \ref{sec2.1} and using the initial conditions outlined in Table \ref{table1} for the \extn\ model, we conducted a set of 200 simulations.
-Each simulation accounts for the effect of the planets and the five closest stars in the cluster, as described in Section \ref{sec2.2}, on the SSA's debris disk at any given time over a total integration period of $100$\ Myr.
+Following the methodology described in Sect. \ref{sec2.1} and using the initial conditions outlined in Table \ref{table1} for the \extn\ model, we conducted a set of 200 simulations.
+Each simulation accounts for the effect of the planets and the five closest stars in the cluster, as described in Sect. \ref{sec2.2}, on the SSA's debris disk at any given time over a total integration period of $100$\ Myr.

-Figure \ref{all_eai_p} shows the final distribution of the semi-major axis as a function of eccentricity and inclination for all particles across the $200$ simulated systems.
-The figure highlights the emergence of structures reminiscent of the outer solar system.
-Particles within the range of $30$ to $40$ au become trapped in mean-motion resonances with Neptune (2:3, 3:5, 4:7, 1:2, 2:5), while particles between approximately $40$ and $100$ au attain eccentricities of up to $0.4$ and inclinations reaching $20^{\circ}$.
-These distributions closely resemble the orbital characteristics of objects in the Kuiper belt and the scattered disk of the solar system.
+Figure \ref{all_eai_p} shows the final distribution of the semimajor axis as a function of eccentricity and inclination for all particles across the $200$ simulated systems.
+The figure highlights the emergence of structures reminiscent of the outer Solar System.
+Particles within the range of $30$ to $40$ au become trapped in mean-motion resonances with Neptune (2:3, 3:5, 4:7, 1:2, and 2:5), while particles between approximately $40$ and $100$ au attain eccentricities of up to $0.4$ and inclinations reaching $20^{\circ}$.
+These distributions closely resemble the orbital characteristics of objects in the Kuiper belt and the scattered disk of the Solar System.

 The inner region of the disk in all simulations experiences sufficient perturbations to develop substructures.
 In the outer disk, approximately $7.5$\% of the particles are ejected, significantly contributing to the population of the inner Oort cloud ($1000 < a < 20,000$~au).
 About $18$\% of the particles acquire highly eccentric orbits ($e > 0.8$); a fraction of these particles develop planet-crossing perihelia, potentially undergoing additional scattering events that place them on wider orbits with even higher eccentricities.
 Only a very small fraction ($\sim$0.02\%) reaches the outermost regions consistent with the current outer Oort cloud ($a > 20,000$~au).
-Furthermore, a substantial fraction of particles ($\sim$36\%) is ejected from their systems due to cumulative gravitational interactions with passing stars, thereby contributing significantly to the population of interstellar objects (ISOs) within the cluster environment.
+Furthermore, a substantial fraction of particles ($\sim$36\%) is ejected from their systems due to cumulative gravitational interactions with passing stars, thereby contributing significantly to the population of ISOs within the cluster environment.